fmented/hidden-room/README.md

 ## Deployment
 Hidden Room was meant to be a hidden service.
-For easy deployment it includes tor image builder that is located in tor directory 📁, it will also generate <kbd>docker-compose.yaml</kbd> so it can easily be deployed using <kbd>docker-compose</kbd> or <kbd>podman-compose</kbd>
+For easy deployment it includes tor image builder that is located in tor directory 📁, it will also generate <kbd>docker-compose.yaml</kbd> so it can easily be deployed using container orchestrator like <kbd>docker-compose</kbd> or <kbd>podman-compose</kbd>

 > when you run
 > ```bash